anikwai/sikos-hymn-lists/README.md

-# sikos-hymn-lists
+# SSEC HYMN BOOK FILES
-Lists of hymns from the SSEC Hymn books
+A comprehensive lists of files containing hymns from the famous SSEC Hymn book compiled by Miss.
+Desck.